deusXmachina-dev/ProcessSimulatePlugin/INSTALLER_README.md

 ## Installation Process

 1. Run `DeusXMachinaCommand_Setup_1.0.0.0.exe`
-2. The installer locates Tecnomatix Process Simulate via registry and validates the path
+2. The installer detects your Process Simulate installation path from the registry
-3. If not found, you will be prompted to enter the path manually (must contain `eMPower\\DotNetCommands`)
+3. You can review and change the installation directory if needed
+4. The installer validates the selected path
-4. Files are copied to: `{Tecnomatix}\eMPower\DotNetCommands\`
+5. Files are copied to the specified directory (default: `{Tecnomatix}\eMPower\DotNetCommands\`)
-5. Users must restart Tecnomatix eMPower to load the new plugin
+6. Restart Tecnomatix eMPower to load the new plugin

 ## Uninstallation